MPCA-data/tidytuesdays/show-n-tell/dates/Loon_survey_DATES_exercise.md

 #### **Objective**
 >
-> Great news.
->
-> The DNR has invited us to help put on a statewide loon
+> The DNR has invited you to help organize a statewide loon
-> survey.
-There will be 3 survey locations: Bemidji, Minneapolis, and
-> Ely.
-Good luck!
+> survey next season.

 <br>